zmfreecodecamper/siimple/packages/siimple-css/docs/layout/jumbotron.md

 - **Title**: is the title of the jumbotron, with the class `siimple-jumbotron-title`.
 - **Subtitle**: is the subtitle of the jumbotron, with the class `siimple-jumbotron-subtitle`.
-- **Detail text**: is a container for additional text of the jumbotron, with the class `siimple-jumbotron-detail`.

 Here is a full example of a jumbotron element: